victorpena1/UFC_Analysis/README.md

 #### <span style="color:Blue">Alt hypothesis 2: Fighters with Switch stance win more fights.</span>
 Take all Switch fighters and compare records with the none switch

+`Test Statistic:` Perform a one tail ttest with a significance level of 0.05.

 <img src="data/switchdist.png"
     style="float: left; margin-right: 10px;" />

-`Test Statistic:` Perform a one tail ttest with a significance level of 0.05.
+ - The t-test provided a p-value of `0.0067340` allowing us to reget the null hypothesis.

 # Next Steps